darshanbaral/hugo-starter/README.md

 # hugo-starter
-Simple starter library to create gohugo websites from scratch
+Simple starter library to create gohugo websites from scratch.
+This has slightly more stuff than the skeleton created by `hugo new site`.

 ## Usage